VanessaFurquim/projeto22-drivenBet/README.md

 ## 3. Description

 Once a sports event is registered into the system, while ongoing, the participants can place their bets on the final score.
-When the game is finalized, the scores are updated and the bets are processed, determening the winners, their eranings, and their final balance.
+When the game is finalized, the scores are updated and the bets are processed, determining the winners, their earnings, and their final balance.

 ### Participant Management: